 Given such a huge system, it was only natural that problems came up during production.
 Here are some notable ones:

 “No one wants to make more outfits because it’s so annoying” : The process of adding new outfit variations was slow, error prone, and required multiple people across art/design/programming.
-The task was so daunting that we just didn’t create anymore outfits.
+The task was so daunting that we just didn’t create any more outfits.

 Slow outfit customisation outside of the engine: Customising the character’s outfit in Maya for use outside of the engine took so many clicks, it became untenable when we had to make hundreds of renders.